 Off-plan properties have more attractive prices because the buyer is helping finance the development.
 However, the construction companies increase property prices during the construction, as often as once a month or more, depending on demand.
-Another advantage is that you can choose the layout of the floor plan and the finishing works of the
+Another advantage is that you can choose the layout of the floor plan and the finishing works.

 Property financing for foreigners is available in some banking institutions depending on the type of property, its value, and its location.
 Florida Connexion can refer you to the appropriate financial institution, and can help you as a mediator if you desire.
 Each institution has different programs and policies, but usually, the conditions are as follows: